 - Tempest Visionary: Have a seat in the foyer, take a number.
 I was lightning before the thunder.

 Fighters are your de facto combatants; they are masters of sword, board, and everything in between.
 Being proficient at so many types of weapons makes them incredibly versatile on the battlefield.
-In fact, when it comes to straight ingenuity and tactical prowess, you can’t do much worse than a fighter.
+In fact, when it comes to tactical prowess, fighters take the cake.

 - Retired Sailor: Do you even have a pair of land legs underneath you, ya ol’ sea dog?